vijaymathew/vijaymathew.github.io/books/info/chapter_7.md

 ```
 String            K approx (bits)    2^-K (log scale)
 ----------------------------------------------------------
-1000 zeros                    216                 -216 bits
+1000 zeros                    232                 -232 bits
-pi digits                    3856                -3856 bits
+pi digits                     368                 -368 bits
-random bytes                 8256                -8256 bits
+SHAKE256 stream              8184                -8184 bits
-English text                 3424                -3424 bits
+English text                  384                 -384 bits
 ```

-The zeros have by far the highest prior probability — 2^(-216) is astronomically larger than 2^(-8256).
+The zeros have by far the highest prior probability — 2^(-232) is astronomically larger than 2^(-8184).
 In the Solomonoff framework, simple strings are a priori more likely, and this prior is updated as we observe data.

 This might seem like a curiosity, but it is the foundation of a coherent theory of inductive inference.
 The Solomonoff prior is the unique prior that is "universal" — it gives non-zero probability to every computable sequence and dominates every other computable prior.
 If you want to do Bayesian inference without choosing a prior — if you want a prior that encodes only "prefer simpler explanations" — the Solomonoff prior is the answer.